-In 2016, voting takes place to elect members to the 20 DHBs, the governing bodies responsible for overseeing the delivery of health and disability services in their districts.
+In 2019 voting takes place to elect members to district health boards (DHBs), the governing bodies responsible for overseeing the delivery of health and disability services in their districts.
 DHB elections are part of the local authority elections held in October 2019.

 DHB employees who meet the eligibility criteria are also able to stand for election.

 |16 August 2019||Nominations close (12 noon)|

 |21 August 2019||Election date and candidates’ names publicised by electoral officers|

 |12 October 2019||Election day - the end of the voting period|

 |October - November 2019||Minister appoints up to four other members per board|

 |9 December 2019||All newly appointed and elected board members take office|

 The DHB election uses the Single Transferable Voting (STV) system where voters rank their preferred candidates in order of preference – ie, 1 for the candidate they most prefer, 2 for their next preferred candidate and so on.